 Cross the creek on a bridge and the next mile begins to ascend a little more steeply.
 The last mile to Colchuck is much steeper, with a lot of rock steps that can be challenging to navigate with a full pack on.
 At first, I went the wrong direction after the bridge, scrambling on the boulders until I realized it wasn’t the trail.

 We made it!
 We finally had views of Colchuck Lake with Dragontail Peak and Colchuck Peak.

 Once at the lake, we made our way around, up and down larger rock, following the trail around the lake to the campsite.

 This was week number five in a row of backpacking trips for me, and I almost didn’t go on this trip due to back issues, so I hung out with another friend at the campsite all day while the rest of our friends went up Aasgard Pass to the Core Enchantments.

 We hiked around a bit to take photos, napped, and went wading and swimming at a small lake next to our campsite.

 At dusk, we ran around to take photos of the sunset, then we stayed up late to see the stars, laying on top of a large rock slab for a better view.
 The milky way was in full view, and we saw a big shooting star.
 At night in our tents, we could hear a rock avalanche that sounded like loud thunder on one of the peaks surrounding us.

 It was much cooler and windy on this day, so we hung around the campsite, spending a lot of time at the smaller lake where it was warmer and out of the wind.

 4.5 miles with 2,300 ft. elevation loss

-After breakfast, we hiked out, back to the Stuart Lake trailhead.
-We stopped in Leavenworth for lunch before the long drive home (5.5 hours) back to Portland.
+After breakfast we hiked out, and stopped in Leavenworth for lunch before the long drive home (5.5 hours) back to Portland.